 Elizabeth Hartwell Mason Neck National Wildlife Refuge is open year-round, including federal holidays, from 7AM - 5PM October 1- March 31 and 7AM-7PM from April 1 - September 30.
-Staff temporary closes the refuge during managed deer hunts in November and December.
+Staff temporarily closes the refuge during managed deer hunts in November and December.
 Call the headquarters office or check this website for scheduled closures.

 Help staff ensure that wildlife has a place to grow and survive for future generations by respecting refuge rules and obeying posted signs.